KangaOnGit/Ontological-Reasoning-in-Medical-Knowledge-Retrieval/README.md

 ## Output Format

 Running the pipeline produces structured per-file submission records and a ZIP archive in the configured output directory.

+## Evaluation Limitations

+This repository reproduces the complete retrieval pipeline developed for the competition.
+However, reproducing the official evaluation results is not possible because several aspects of the evaluation protocol were not publicly specified.

+### Ontology Versions

+The competition did not disclose the exact ICD-10 and RxNorm releases used during evaluation.
+This repository therefore uses publicly available releases obtained from the official sources listed below.
+Differences between ontology versions may lead to different candidate retrieval results even when using the same retrieval methodology.

+### Candidate Matching

+The evaluation protocol does not specify what constitutes a valid ontology candidate.
+In practice, a clinical mention may legitimately correspond to multiple ICD-10 or RxNorm concepts depending on the specificity of the clinical documentation.
+Without explicit matching rules, it is difficult to determine whether semantically equivalent concepts should be considered correct during evaluation.

+### Assertion Annotation

+Based on the released examples, assertion annotations appear to contain at most a single assertion per entity.
+However, clinical entities may naturally satisfy multiple assertions simultaneously (for example, a condition can be both historical and part of the family history).
+The annotation guidelines do not explicitly describe how overlapping assertions should be handled.

+### Annotation Guidelines

+The released annotation guidelines do not fully specify how spans and assertion labels should be annotated in ambiguous clinical contexts.
+As a result, multiple reasonable interpretations may exist for the same clinical document, making exact reproduction of the official annotations difficult.

+These limitations affect the reproducibility of the official competition scores rather than the implementation of the retrieval pipeline presented in this repository.
+Despite these limitations, the repository faithfully implements the retrieval architecture, knowledge-base construction, and end-to-end inference pipeline used throughout the competition.

 ## Notes